-Filed under: Call for Submissions, Conference | Tagged: body, culture, end of life, health, infectious disease, interdisciplinary, international, migration, organ donation | Leave a comment »
+Filed under: Call for Submissions, Conference | Tagged: culture, disability, history, pharmaceuticals, popular culture | Leave a comment »